Manoui/website/index.md

 * Grammatical features based on [Part-of-speech tags](https://spacy.io/usage/linguistic-features#pos-tagging) to quantify the number of adverbs, nouns, etc. that a quote contains.
 This allowed attributing a complexity score to the quotation.
 * Named Entity Recognition [(NER)](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da) to identify the number of times a quote mentions a date, a person, an organization, an event, a language, etc.

-**Let see if your intuition is correct and whether supervised learning methods agree with you ;)**
+**Let see if your intuition is correct and what machine learning thinks about it**

-Using logistic regression and random forest as supervised learning classifiers, we were able to predict the fame of new quotes with an accuracy of 0.74 %.
+Have you heard about Machine Learning (ML for close friends)?
+Anyway don't worry this is not time and place to discuss gradient descent algorihtms.
+The only thing you need to know is that we created ML models that given an unseen quote, can predict if the quote will be famous or not.
+We trained a Random Forest and Logistic Regression models (don't worry about the names).
+And our model predicted the fame of new quotes with an accuracy of 74 %!
+That is to say it could tell in 74% of cases if a quote was famous or not.
 Here below, you can see which coefficients and their associated feature contributes the most to the prediction.

+This is for the firt Logistic Regression model:

 {% include logistic_regression_coefficients.html %}

+This is for the Random Forest model:

 {% include rf_coefficients.html %}